The CSFTA Constitution and bylaws

 • HFT Rules

-CSFTA HFT League rules Updated 2023-2024
+CSFTA HFT League Rules 2024-2025

 Download PDF

-RULES FOR CSFTA HFT WINTER LEAGUE (2023-2024), Rev 3, 12 Feb 2024
+RULES FOR CSFTA HFT WINTER LEAGUE (2024-2025)

-ANY QUERIES CONCERNING THE CSFTA WINTER LEAGUE HFT SERIES, PLEASE EMAIL
+ANY QUERIES CONCERNING THE CSFTA WINTER LEAGUE HFT SERIES, PLEASE EMAIL:

-The HFT Shoot Rules can be downloaded here.
+The 2024-25 HFT Shoot Rules can be downloaded here.

 ELIGIBILITY

-2. Teams may consist of up to 12 shooters – any 5 to be selected to shoot each venue, with the 4 highest scores to count for the team score on the day.
+3. Teams may consist of up to 12 shooters – any 6 to be selected to shoot each venue, with the 4 highest scores to count for the team score on the day.

 FEES

-1. Hunter Winter League fees will be £50 per team & will be payable in CASH at the first round.
-All monies collected will fund trophies when expenses for stationery have been deducted.
+1. HFT Winter League TEAM fees will be £60 per team & will be payable in CASH at the first round.

-2. There will be a charge of £5 per team member per round (in addition to team entry fee) which will go to the hosting club.
-It will be the Team Captain’s responsibility to collect these fees & give them to the hosting club’s Winter League Co-ordinator.
+2. There will be an individual entry charge of £5 per shooter per round (in addition to team entry fee), these entry fees will go to the hosting club.
+It will be the Team Captain’s responsibility to collect these fees & give them to the hosting club’s Winter League Co-ordinator, when collecting their scorecards and registering their team(s) at the check in.

 TEAM CAPTAINS RESPONSIBILITIES